Coronavirus Disease 2019 (COVID-19)

 The Kansas Department of Health and Environment (KDHE) is mandating a quarantine and isolation of travelers who have traveled to certain areas.

 KDHE is mandating 14-day home quarantine for those returning to Kansas from the following locations:

 - Traveled on a cruise ship or river cruise.

-- Traveled internationally
+- Traveled internationally to the following:

 If you recently traveled to an area experiencing a COVID-19 outbreak and feel sick with fever, cough, or difficulty breathing, within 14 days after you left the area, you should:

 - Seek medical care right away.
 Call ahead before you go to Student Health Services (316-978-4792), doctor’s office or emergency rooms, and tell them about your recent travel and your symptoms.